2025–26 Tulane Green Wave women's basketball team

-The 2025–26 Tulane Green Wave women's basketball team represents Tulane University during the 2025–26 NCAA Division I women's basketball season.
-The Green Wave, led by second-year head coach Ashley Langford, play their home games at Devlin Fieldhouse in New Orleans, Louisiana as members of the American Conference.
+The 2025–26 Tulane Green Wave women's basketball team represented Tulane University during the 2025–26 NCAA Division I women's basketball season.
+The Green Wave, led by second-year head coach Ashley Langford, played their home games at Devlin Fieldhouse in New Orleans, Louisiana as members of the American Conference.

 Previous season

 The Green Wave finished the 2024–25 season 17–13, 9–8 in AAC play to finish in sixth place.
 They defeated Wichita State in the first round of the AAC tournament before losing in the quarterfinals to South Florida.